HenryHST/azure-agent/CONTRIBUTING.md

-# Contributing to DevOps AI Toolkit
+# Contributing to Azure Agent

-Thank you for your interest in contributing to DevOps AI Toolkit!
+Thank you for your interest in contributing to Azure Agent!
 We welcome contributions from the community.

 ## Table of Contents